-For each plan, the Commission will start with more densely populated areas, such as those in Los Angeles County, and move towards comparatively less populated areas.
+As to each plan, the Commission will start with more densely populated areas, such as those in Los Angeles County, and will move towards comparatively less populated areas.

 IV.
 Mapping Process: As set out in Attachment #2, "Line Drawing Phases Plan"